-Most financial aid at Boston College Law School is awarded on the basis of financial need.
-Typical financial aid packages consist of a grant or scholarship and low-interest loans.
+A typical financial aid package at Boston College Law School consists of a grant or scholarship and low-interest loans.
 Over 85% of our students receive financial assistance, and more than 48% of all financial aid packages include scholarship or grant funding.
 Further information and directions for applying are available below.

-The Law School generously supports students who choose to spend one or more of their summers working in public interest.
-Summer work-study and stipends are awarded to approximately 170 students each year to fund 10- week, full-time positions in government, public interest or non-profit sector jobs.
+Additionally, the Law School generously supports students who choose to spend one or more of their summers working in public interest.
+Summer work-study and stipends are awarded to approximately 170 students each year to fund 10- week, full-time positions in government, public interest, or non-profit sector jobs.

-Financial assistance is also available to graduates who choose to pursue careers in public interest, primarily through the Francis X. Bellotti Loan Repayment and Forgiveness Program (LRAP details.)
+Financial assistance is also available to BC Law graduates who choose to pursue careers in public interest, primarily through the Francis X. Bellotti Loan Repayment and Forgiveness Program (LRAP details.)

-Filing a FAFSA is required to receive federal financial aid, including up to $20,500 per year in Stafford Loans.
-The FAFSA, available at www.fafsa.ed.gov, should be filed as soon as possible after January 1, 2013.
-If you have not yet completed your 2012 federal income tax returns, use estimated data to ensure meeting the priority deadline.
+Filing a FAFSA is required to receive federal financial aid, including up to $20,500 per year in Stafford Loans and Grad PLUS Loans which may be used to pay for tuition, fees, and living expenses.
+The FAFSA, available at www.fafsa.ed.gov, should be filed as soon as possible after January 1, 2014.
+If you have not yet completed your 2013 federal income tax returns, use estimated data to ensure meeting the priority deadline.
 The Boston College federal school code for the FAFSA is 002128.

-In addition to $20,500 in a federal Stafford loan, applicants interested in being considered for institutional grants, scholarships, and low-interest loans must also file the Access Group's Need Access Application.
+Applicants interested in being considered for need-based institutional grants, scholarships, and low-interest loans must also file the Access Group's Need Access Application.
 Note: Parental data is required for all applicants.
 Applications are available online at www.needaccess.org.

-Upon your acceptance to the law school, an initial review of your processed FAFSA and Need Access data will take place and the Financial Aid Office will calculate a conditional award indicating your eligibility.
+Upon your acceptance to the law school, an initial review of your processed FAFSA and Need Access data will take place and the Financial Aid Office will calculate an award.
 Award letters are accessed via Boston College's intranet system known as the Agora Portal.
 You will be emailed credentials for accessing Agora shortly after admission.

 *Policy for Returning Submitted Aid Application Documents*